matwilso/matwilso.github.io/_posts/learned-sims.md

 **Keeping data local.**
 On a related note, by making the environment just another `nn.Module`, we never have to leave the compute graph or the accelerator.
 To train our policy, we can just hook it straight up to the firehose of data coming from the model.
-Resetting an environment is just a means of sampling from a new seed or prompt, and we can easily generate many counterfactual outcomes from a single state.
+Resetting an environment is as simple as sampling from a new seed or prompt, and we can easily generate many counterfactual outcomes from a single state.

 <!--